namithatresajoppan/Evolutionary-Computing_Task-II/README.md

 # Evolutionary-Computing_Task-II
-Training a generalist agent against multiple enemies using NEAT
+Training a generalist agent against multiple enemies in the game EvoMan using NEAT.
+The dependencies and all the other files in the evoman folder have to retained as such.
+A new generalist agent is trained using the evolutionary algorithm NeuroEvolution of Augmenting Topologies (NEAT).
+In this project python package NEAT is used.
+There are 8 eneimes the agent have to win against.
+In this code the agent is trained against enemies named, 'Flashman, Airman, Metalman, Quickman,Woodman and Heatman' numbered respectively as 1,2,3,4,5 and 8.